opencv/opencv/doc/tutorials/tutorials.rst

    .. cssclass:: toctableopencv

    =========== =======================================================
-   |ml|        Use the powerfull machine learning classes for statistical classification, regression and clustering of data.
+   |ml|        Use the powerful machine learning classes for statistical classification, regression and clustering of data.

    =========== =======================================================